greenelab/deep-review/sections/02_intro.md

 if there are unique challenges posed by biomedical data that render deep learning methods more challenging or less fruitful.

-We recognized that writing a review on a rapidly developing area in a manner that allowed us to provide a forward-looking perspective on diverse approaches and biological problems would require expertise from across computational biology and medicine.
+`TODO: not sure if it should go here, but somewhere we should talk about how we wrote this thing, since it is still somewhat unconventional to have a review written in this manner.` We recognized that writing a review on a rapidly developing area in a manner that allowed us to provide a forward-looking perspective on diverse approaches and biological problems would require expertise from across computational biology and medicine.
 We created an open repository on the GitHub version control system and engaged with numerous authors from papers within and outside of the area.
 Paper review was conducted in the open by `#` individuals, and the manuscript was drafted in a series of commits from `#` authors.
 Individuals who met the ICJME standards of authorship are included as authors.
 These were individuals who contributed to the review of the literature; drafted the manuscript or provided substantial critical revisions; approved the final manuscript draft; and agreed to be accountable in all aspects of the work.
 Individuals who did not contribute in one or more of these ways, but who did participate, are acknowledged at the end of the manuscript.

 ### Potential writing prompt